submorphic/Modern-Fullstack-Serverless-/Ch3.md

 going any further.
 If we are not the client that created the note, we dispatch the ADD_NOTE action, passing in the note data from the subscription.

+### Conclusion

+Congratulations, you’ve deployed your first serverless GraphQL application!

+Here are a few things to keep in mind from this chapter:

+1. The useEffect hook is similar to componentDidMount from the React lifecycle methods in that it runs after the component first renders.

+2. The useReducer hook allows you to manage application state and is preferable to useState when having morecomplex application logic.

+3. GraphQL queries are used for fetching data in a GraphQL API.

+5. GraphQL mutations are used for creating, updating, or deleting data in a GraphQL API.

+5. You can subscribe to API real-time events in a GraphQL API by using GraphQL subscriptions.